hadikhanhk786/melanoma-detection-python/README.md

 - Install prerequisites for active contour (C++) module (Windows)

-  - Download and extract boost-python 1.62.0 either from official website or unofficial prebuilt [binaries] and set an environment variable (BOOST_DIR) pointing to the root of the extracted folder.
+  - Download and extract boost-libraries which includes boost-python either from official website or unofficial prebuilt [binaries] (1.62 msvc-14 64bit) and set an environment variable (BOOST_DIR) pointing to the root of the extracted folder.

   - Download and extract [OpenCV 2.4.10] libraries and set an environment variable (OPENCV_DIR) pointing to `{folder path}\build\x64\vc12`.